Bsavram/homework/final/research.md

 Date: March 3, 2019
 Description: Looking up videos online as well as reading articles of varies types of 3D printing machines and milestones that have been achieved.

-Here is where you describe the relationship between the Image above and your own research.
-Including why you choose to document your research in this way

 The whole idea of having buildings and structures 3d printed is not a new concept.
 There are already companies that run tests to see how proficient and reliable 3d printing